 On April 30, 2009 we amended and restated our term and bridge credit facilities, which we had originally entered into in connection with the acquisition of FCCT's assets in 2008.
-The amended facilities are guaranteed by substantially all of our material subsidiaries, subject to certain exceptions, and are generally secured through senior secured pledge bonds, which generally have the benefit of a first priority security interest in our material properties.
+The amended facilities were guaranteed by substantially all of our material subsidiaries, subject to certain exceptions, and were generally secured through senior secured pledge bonds, which generally have the benefit of a first priority security interest in our material properties.
 The amended credit facilities contained significant restrictive covenants, including restrictions on new indebtedness, new liens, acquisitions and dispositions, capital expenditures and distributions.
 The amended bridge credit facility was retired in July 2009 and the amended term credit facility was further amended by the third amending agreement, dated as of October 26, 2009, which amended certain definitions and covenants.

-In May 2009 we issued US\$1.315 billion principal amount of 9.75% senior secured notes due 2014, US\$1.060 billion principal amount of 10.25% senior secured notes due 2016 and US\$1.850 billion principal amount of 10.75% senior secured notes due 2019.
+In May 2009 we issued US\$1.315 billion principal amount of 9.75% senior secured notes due 2014 ("2014 notes"), US\$1.060 billion principal amount of 10.25% senior secured notes due 2016 ("2016 notes") and US\$1.850 billion principal amount of 10.75% senior secured notes due 2019 ("2019 notes").
 We used the net proceeds of approximately US\$3.875 billion to repay a portion of the US\$5.8 billion bridge credit facility entered into in connection with our acquisition in October 2008 of the assets of FCCT.

 On June 17, 2009 we announced the proposed sale of a one-third interest in the Waneta Dam in southeastern British Columbia to BC Hydro for \$825 million.
-The transaction closed on March 5, 2010 and we used the proceeds of the transaction to repay a portion of our amended term credit facility.